Are you experiencing any of the following anxiety symptoms?

 I can assist you in a gentle process of moving back into a place of safety and strength where you can contain these uncomfortable experiences and move on with your life.
 Become fearless.
 Many wise people see love as the opposite of fear and through embodying love you can gain a perspective on fear that will empower and heal you.

-Request an appointment for help with severe anxiety and panic attacks here
+Request a consultation for help with severe anxiety and panic attacks here

 “Every human being’s essential nature is perfect and faultless, but after years of immersion in the world we easily forget our roots and take on a counterfeit nature.” -Lao-Tzu, philosopher (6th century BCE)